symfony/symfony-docs/cookbook/service_container/parentservices.rst

 The parent class is abstract as it should not be directly instantiated.
-Setting it to abstract in the config file as has been done above will mean that it can only be used as a parent service and cannot be used directly as a service to inject.
+Setting it to abstract in the config file as has been done above will mean that it can only be used as a parent service and cannot be used directly as a service to inject and will be removed at compile time.

 Overriding Parent Dependencies
 ------------------------------